helgestein/MachineLearningBootcamp/README.md

 ### Day 1
 - Introduction to Machine Learning and Data Exploration
-- Basics of Regression and Classification
+- Basics of unsupervised Learning i.e. Dimensionality Reduction, Clustering and alike

 ### Day 2
-- Random Forests
+- BAsics of supervised learning i.e. regression using Linear regression and cool things like Random Forests
-- Uncertainty
+- Uncertainty and simple metrics

 ### Day 3
 - Advanced Testing and making your models fail in a constructive manner